-Einstein Pets healthy dog treats check all these boxes!
-They break apart easily into 3-4 perfectly sized training treats.
-All the five-star reviews tell us dogs love the taste!
-Each full-sized treat is only ten calories and they’re grain free, all-natural, with no chemicals, fillers, wheat, corn, or soy.
+Einstein Pets Trainers dog training treats check all these boxes!
+They break apart easily into perfectly sized training treats for any size dog.
+Trainers are single-ingredient treats, just 100% pure, wholesome, freeze-dried chicken breast!
+They’re grain free, all-natural, with no chemicals, fillers, wheat, corn, or soy.

 Will I always need to use treats in dog training?

 Absolutely!
 But, think of it this way - remember, a training treat is a paycheck.
 Would you want your boss to stop paying you because you start doing a good job?
 Plus, dogs love treats.
 Why wouldn’t you want to reward them?
 In fact, Einstein Pets has 2oz bags of treats that are perfect for tossing into a bag or shoving into your pocket during walks.